Conor Maher

 Senior Associate Solicitor

-DATE PUBLISHED: 01 Aug 2022 LAST UPDATED: 30 Jan 2024
+DATE PUBLISHED: 01 Aug 2022 LAST UPDATED: 20 Aug 2024

-For both Hackney Carriage (Taxi) drivers and Private Hire Vehicle (PHV) drivers, your license is your livelihood.
+For both Hackney Carriage (Taxi) drivers and Private Hire Vehicle (PHV) drivers, your licence is your livelihood.
 Revocation of a Taxi or PHV license can have dramatic consequences and cause significant hardship to both drivers and then families.

-However, in circumstances where a Taxi/PHV driver’s license has been revoked by the Licensing Authority (LA), or where the LA have notified the driver of their intention to consider doing so, there are a number of options available to drivers.
+However, in circumstances where a Taxi/PHV driver’s license has been revoked by the Licencing Authority (LA), or where the LA have notified the driver of their intention to consider doing so, there are a number of options available to drivers.

-Why has my license been revoked?
+Why has my licence been revoked?

 What is the ‘Fit and Proper Person’ Test?